goderich/dissertation/dissertation.md

 | (\text{*}haŋal) | ma-haŋal (Ml) | haŋaliq       | 'shoulder'     |
 | (\text{*}raqis) | tu-raqis (Ml) | raqinas       | 'face'         |

-The Proto-Atayal nouns \*buŋaʔ 'sweet potato' and \*hapuy 'fire' can be reconstructed based on female register reflexes in Matu'uwal, which are *bungaʔ* and *hapuy*, respectively.
+The Proto-Atayal nouns \*buŋaʔ 'sweet potato' and \*hapuy 'fire' can be reconstructed based on female register reflexes in Matu'uwal, which are *buŋaʔ* and *hapuy*, respectively.
 Neither of these can be found in any other dialect, but the roots do appear in related verbs, such as Klesan *təbuŋaʔ* 'to plant sweet potatoes' and Squliq *pəhapuy* 'to cook grains'.

 Reflexes of the female register forms \*haŋal 'shoulder' and \*raqis 'face' are not attested in any dialect, but related verbs can be found.
 Matu'uwal (among other dialects) has ***ma**haŋal* 'to carry on shoulder' and *turaqis* 'to wash one's face', which must have been derived from the aforementioned female register nouns.
 There is additional external evidence from PAn \*daqiS 'face' which lends more weight to \*raqis as the original form.